 Don’t set your expectations too high by perusing pictures on the internet.
 Your houseboat will not be like a hotel room, which requires cooperation from both the sides in order for you to have a great experience.

 My honest suggestion is this: book houseboats to experience something different, not to have all the luxuries you can find in a hotel.
-It is a different kind of experience, but definitely, not one to be missed.
+It is a different kind of experience, but definitely, not one to be missed in our kerala tour packages.